awray3/music_clf/README.md

 # Music CLF
-Preprocessing and deep learning models for music genre classification.
+Genre classification using the [GTZAN](http://marsyas.info/downloads/datasets.html) dataset.

-This project was inspired by the [FMA dataset](https://github.com/mdeff/fma) and analysis done by [Priya Dwivedi](https://towardsdatascience.com/using-cnns-and-rnns-for-music-genre-recognition-2435fb2ed6af).
+This project was inspired by the [FMA dataset](https://github.com/mdeff/fma), though due to technical issues with this dataset I decided to instead use the GTZAN dataset.

 # Installation

-Follow these steps if you wish to work with the notebook on your own machine.
+Follow these steps if you wish to use these scripts on your own machine.

-## Directory Management
+## Training

-Within a clone of this repository create a new folder called `data`.
-Obtain the FMA dataset (I used the "small" version) and metadata zip files from their repository linked above.
-Unzip them in this folder.
-You should now have folders `data/fma_small/` and `data/fma_metadata`.

-## Environment setup
+### Environment setup

 Create a new anaconda environment: